bergholt/triptych/README.md

 # triptych

-A Prolog realisation of the system poem from https://bergholt.net/sun.
+A Prolog (here also read pro-logos) realisation of the system poem from https://bergholt.net/sun.

 The generator produces 72 variants of the poem:
 3 nouns × 3 verbs × 4 adverbs × 2 syntactic orders = 72